nossyd/ai-agents-course/homeworks/hw1/part-1-textgame/part-1-textgame.md

 * At least one "puzzle" where there are certain preconditions that must be met before the player can make forward progress.
 This could be an Action or a Block.
 * At least one "win" state and at least one "lose" state.

 A fun example of a tiny game with very 3 locations and 3 items is the "Flaming Goat" game in Jared A. Sorensen's [Parsley book](http://www.memento-mori.com/pdf/parsely-pdf).
-I played it with my son when he was 6 year old, and it cracked him up.

 Optionally, you can think about adding other elements to your game, like:
 * Scoring
 * Changes over time
 * Interesting non-player characters

-Feel free to modify the starter code in any way you see fit in order to enable your game ideas.
+Feel free to modify the starter code (`Text_Adventure_Game.ipynb`) in any way you see fit in order to enable your game ideas.
 However, the "Play the game" and "Visualize your game" code blocks should remain functional.

 What kind of game should you make?
 It's up to you!
 Be creative!
 For inspiration, we recommend searching Pinterest for cross-section maps.
 Here are some that we like:

 <div class="container-fluid">
   <div class="row">